 1. “Closer,” The Downward Spiral

 It’s somewhat rare that a musician’s best song is also their biggest hit.
 But “Closer” is unquestionably NIN’s finest single achievement, a definitive summary of Reznor’s musical and lyrical aesthetic wrapped in a note-perfect recording that accrues power with each listen.
 From the first Iggy Pop-sampled drumbeat/heartbeat, the song oozes a filthy charm that its sexual, self-loathing lyrics only magnify.
 The funky groove and harmonies echo Prince, but the relentless, mechanized musical arrangement and eerie soundscape are purely NIN’s own.
 While the song is plenty sexy, the predatory lyrics and vibe reveal a sickness at its core.
 For the song’s climax, Reznor stacks layer after layer of punishing percussion tracks atop one another, then drives the whole thing home with an insistent synth statement of the “downward spiral” theme.
-Its last notes warble off into the distance as we sit stunned into submission.
+As its last notes warble off into the distance, we sit stunned into submission.

 Image Credits: Nine Inch Nails, Killian Young